 How You Can Make Your Poop More Solid

 While it’s certainly no fun, it’s usually easier to fix diarrhea, aka loose stools, than constipation.
-Barring some kind of infection that’s making you constantly run to the toilet (in which case you should see a doctor), the quickest fix to loose stools is to eat more fiber.
+Barring some kind of infection or food sensitivity that’s making you constantly run to the toilet (in which case you should see a doctor), the quickest fix to loose stools is to eat more fiber.

 Why Is My Poop So Big?